cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Mindcode supports character literals.
 These consists of a single character enclosed in single quotes: `'a'`.
 It is possible to use both single- and double quotes in a character literal, i.e. `'\''` and `'"'` respectively.

 Character literals have a numeric value equal to the ASCII value of the enclosed character.
-When converting the literal to mlog, the numeric value is used, as Mindustry Logic doesn't support character literals - `'A'` is equivalent to `65`, for example.
+When converting the literal to mlog, the numeric value is used, as Mindustry Logic doesn't support character literals - `'A'` is equivalent to `65`, `'B'` to `66`, and so on.

-Character literals are most useful with the Mindustry Logic 8 `printchar` instruction, for example:
+Character literals are most useful when combined with the Mindustry Logic 8 `printchar` instruction:

 ```Mindcode
 #set target = 8;